heoj10272/heoj10272.github.io/_posts/study/oracle/2022-10-17-[ORACLE-SQL]_ExamTopics_21~30.md

 ## Prob.
 30 ⭕
 ---

-The EMPLOYEES table contains columns EMP_ID of data type NUMBER and HIRE_DATE of data type DATE.
+The EMPLOYEES table contains columns EMP_ID of data type NUMBER and HIRE_DATE of data type DATE.<br>
-You want to display the date of the first Monday after the completion of six months since hiring.
+You want to display the date of the first Monday after the completion of six months since hiring.<br>
-The NLS_TERRITORY parameter is set to AMERICA in the session and, therefore, Sunday is the first day of the week.
+The NLS_TERRITORY parameter is set to AMERICA in the session and, therefore, Sunday is the first day of the week.<br>
 Which query can be used?

 A. SELECT emp_id, ADD_MONTHS(hire_date, 6), NEXT_DAY('MONDAY') FROM employees;